Changeling (film): Principal photography

 Principal photography began on October 15, 2007, finishing two days ahead of its 45-day schedule on December 14, 2007.
 Universal Pictures provided a budget of $55 million.
 The film was Eastwood's first for a studio other than Warner Bros. since Absolute Power (1997).
 Filming mainly took place on the Universal Studios backlot in Los Angeles.
 The backlot's New York Street and Tenement Street depicted downtown Los Angeles.
 Tenement Street also stood in for the exterior of Northcott's sister's Vancouver apartment; visual effects added the city to the background.
 The production also used the Warner Bros. backlot in Burbank, California.

-Eastwood had clear childhood memories of 1930s Los Angeles and attempted to recreate several details in the film: the town hall, at the time one of the tallest buildings in the city; the city center, which was one of the busiest in the world; and the "perfectly functioning" Pacific Electric Railway, the distinctive red streetcars of which feature closely in two scenes.
+Eastwood had clear childhood memories of 1930s Los Angeles and attempted to recreate several details in the film: City Hall, at the time one of the tallest buildings in the city; the city center, which was one of the busiest in the world; and the "perfectly functioning" Pacific Electric Railway, the distinctive red streetcars of which feature closely in two scenes.
 The production used two functioning replica streetcars for these shots, with visual effects employed for streetcars in the background.

 Eastwood is known for his economical film shoots; his regular camera operator, Steve Campanelli, indicated the rapid pace at which Eastwood films—and his intimate, near-wordless direction—also featured during Changeling's shoot.
 Eastwood limited rehearsals and takes to garner more authentic performances.
 Jolie said, "You've got to get your stuff together and get ready because he doesn't linger ...
 He expects people to come prepared and get on with their work."
 Campanelli sometimes had to tell Jolie what Eastwood wanted from a scene, as Eastwood talked too softly.
 To provide verisimilitude to certain scenes, Eastwood sometimes asked Jolie to play them quietly, as if just for him.
 At the same time he would ask his camera operator to start filming discreetly, without Jolie's seeing it.